Tourism in Perth: Fremantle Markets

-The Fremantle Markets are a public market located on the corner of South Terrace and Henderson Street, Fremantle, Western Australia.

-Built in 1897, the markets house over 150 shops for craftspeople, fashion designers, and merchants in the historic Hall, and fresh food producers, vegetable growers and food retailers in The Yard.
+The Fremantle Markets are a public market located at the corner of South Terrace and Henderson Street in Fremantle, Western Australia.
+Built in 1897, the market houses over 150 shops for craftspeople, fashion designers, merchants in the historic Hall, and fresh food producers, vegetable growers and food retailers in the Yard.

 Joondalup

 Joondalup's central business district, centred on Grand Boulevard, is largely a shopping and retail area lined with townhouses and apartments.
 Lakeside Joondalup is located adjacent to the Joondalup railway station and backs onto Grand Boulevard.
 The centre contains three supermarkets, three large discount variety stores, a cinema, and numerous smaller shops.
 Joondalup was granted the status of "tourism precinct" by the State Government in 2009, allowing for extended retail trading hours.

 Midland

-Midland's townsite is based around both Great Eastern Highway, which carries east bound traffic, and Victoria Street, which carries westbound traffic.
-Development was initially around the historic Town Hall and Post Office buildings, constructed in 1906 and 1913 respectively; however, the modern focus is around the Midland Gate shopping centre further east.
+Midland's townsite is based around both the Great Eastern Highway, which carries eastbound traffic, and Victoria Street, which carries westbound traffic.
+Development was initially centred on the historic Town Hall and Post Office buildings, constructed in 1906 and 1913, respectively; however, the modern focus is centred on the Midland Gate shopping centre further east.
 The centre features two supermarkets, three large discount variety stores, a cinema, and numerous smaller shops.